FLIR/conservator-cli/test/README.md

    tests do not use any remote Conservator instances, and are thus fairly limited in scope and quantity.
  - Integration tests, for checking that CLI works with a Conservator instance.
-   This will use `Conservator.default()` for determining the connection and WILL leave artifacts.
-You should ONLY run it against a local deployment, and NOT against Production.

-Jenkins runs both test suites, deploying the latest Conservator containers as necessary.
-It provides Conservator Config through environment variables.
+   This assumes a local, standard, docker installation of Conservator is running.
+   Tests will fail if this isn't the case.

+Jenkins only runs the first.
+Soon it will also run the second against the latest conservator image.

 To run tests manually, from the root directory: